zarif2312/Python_Beginner/README.md

 **Utility :** To copy a git repository from remote source, also sets the remote to original source so that you can pull again.

 **How to : _git clone <:clone git url:>_**

+### 4) git status
+**Utility :** To check the status of files you’ve changed in your working directory, i.e, what all has changed since your last commit.
+**How to : _git status_** in your working directory. lists out all the files that have been changed.